Random Thoughts On Cancer

 My ofﬁce staff is a collection of very special women, some of whom have been part of our practice for over 20 years.
 Without exception, these are hard-working, dedicated individuals who love the satisfaction of caring for women with gynecologic malignancies.
 They are very good at what they do!
 You will get to know them all quite intimately as time goes by.

 You will be confused, upset, and hurt (at least initially).
 You cannot avoid it.
 Just don’t let these feelings overtake you.
 Talk to us about how you are dealing with your emotions.
-We are here to care for you.
+We are good listeners.
 (Top of Page)